This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

-Once a mainly industrial area, Hackney Wick is now one of our favourite weekend spots, with its waterside bars and breweries, top food joints, incredible street art all combining to create some pretty cool canal side culture.
-Read our full area guide for hanging out in Hackney Wick >
+Once a mainly industrial area, Hackney Wick is one of our favourite weekend spots, with its waterside bars, top food joints, incredible street art all combining to create some pretty cool canalside culture.

 One of London’s best public parks, Victoria Park boasts a beautiful boating lake and two charming cafes as well as it’s very own Chinese pagoda, which moved here from Hyde Park after the famous Chinese Exhibition in the 1840s.

-As well as being near to lots of picture perfect pubs in nearby Victoria Park Village, if you visit on a Sunday, you’ll find the Victoria Park Farmer’s Market, selling all kinds of fine food fare like seasonal fruit and veg, sweet treats and street-food stalls.
-Check out our detailed guide to Victoria Park Village and park >
+As well as being near to lots of picture perfect pubs in nearby Victoria Park Village, if you visit on a Sunday, you’ll find the Victoria Park Farmer’s Market, selling all kinds of fine food fare like seasonal fruit and veg, sweet treats and street food stalls.

-A bit of a transport oddity in London, the Emirates Air Line opened to much fanfare in 2010, to coincide with the London Olympics and to act as a way to get from the Royal Docks to the Greenwich Peninsula over the River Thames.
+A bit of a transport oddity in London (thanks Boris), the IFS Cloud Cable Car Royal Docks opened in 2010, ready for the 2012 London Olympics to transport punters between the Greenwich Peninsula and Royal Docks over the River Thames.

 Established in 1840 and with no new burials since the 1970s, you’ll also discover a central Gothic chapel in the undergrowth – quite the spooky setting.
-More recently, the music video for Amy Winehouse’s ‘Back to Black’ was filmed in Abney Park
+More recently, the music video for the late great Amy Winehouse’s ‘Back to Black’ was filmed in Abney Park.

 The best cafe culture in East London, Stoke Newington boasts a high street with mainly independent or small chain stores such as Ginger Pig butchers or Mother Kelly’s Bottle shop, and ample coffee shops to choose from (no Pret A Mangers or Costa Coffees here thank goodness).